Tengai Makyō II: Manji Maru

 Tengai Makyō II: Manji Maru (天外魔境II卍丸, lit.
-"The Devil's Cave Outside Heaven: Manji Maru"), also known as Far East of Eden II: Manji Maru, is a role-playing video game and the second game in the Tengai Makyō series.
-It was first released in 1992 for the PC Engine Super CD-ROM² by Hudson Soft and developed by Red Company.
+"The Devil's Cave Outside Heaven: Manji Maru"), also known as Far East of Eden II: Manji Maru, is a 1992 role-playing video game developed by Red Company and published by Hudson Soft for the PC Engine Super CD-ROM².
+It is the second game in the Tengai Makyō series.

 It was reportedly the most expensive video game developed up until that time.
 Upon release, it received critical acclaim and became Japan's best-selling PC Engine game of all time as of 1993.
 It was remade in 2003 by Hudson for the GameCube and PlayStation 2, and a version was released for the Nintendo DS in 2006.
 All versions of the game were released only in Japan.

 Story

 The setting starts in a beautiful country named Jipang where the Fire clan and Roots clan have been rivals over centuries since the dawn of time, good versus evil.
 The home town of Manjimaru Sengoku, a descendant of the Fire clan, is attacked by the Roots clan.
 He begins a long journey to save the world.
 Along the way he will meet Danjūrō Kabuki, Tarō Gokuraku and Kinu to help him in his quest.